opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 Other operations have also been included for plugins:
+* list(name): returns all plugins with the given name.
 * show(pluginId): returns the plugin for the given id.

 ### Plugin Components